Likelihood inference for incompletely observed stochastic processes: ignorability conditions: Applications

 \subsubsection{Random observation times}

 We may consider determining observation times in order to reduce the costs of a study or to improve the monitoring of patients.
-Consider the case of a study of the evolution of CD4 lymphocytes counts in HIV infected patients; CD4 counts at time $t$ are represented by $(X^i_t)$; the time of the next visit, $V^i_{j+1}$ may depend on CD4 count observed at $V^i_{j}$: $V^i_{j+1}=V^i_{j}+g(X^i_{V^i_{j}})$.
+Consider the case of a study of the evolution of the concentration of CD4+ T lymphocytes in HIV infected patients, represented by $(X^i_t)$ for subject $i$.
+Following example \ref{CD4}, the observations are the CD4 counts, that is noisy measurements of $(X^i_t)$ at discrete visit times: $Y_{ij}=X^i_{V^i_{j}}+\varepsilon_{ij}$.
+The time of the next visit, $V^i_{j+1}$ may depend on CD4 count at $V^i_{j}$ according to the procedure: $V^i_{j+1}=V^i_{j}+g(X^i_{V^i_{j}})$, where $g(.)$ is a known function..
 For instance we could decide to see a patient with a delay of three months if CD4 $\ge 500$, two months if $200 \le$ CD4 $<500$ and one month if CD4 $< 200$.
 It is clear that CAR(DYN) would hold in this instance.
 On the contrary if the visit time was decided based in part on clinical symptoms not included in the model, or if drop-out could be due to severe clinical events or death (related to CD4 and not included in the model), CAR(DYN) would not hold.